 In the area of professional discipline, Will won an award representing nursing students with fitness to practise issues at a pro bono project in 2012.

-In the summer of 2012, following the BPTC, Will spent four months working at the California Appellate Project in San Francisco where he drafted habeas corpus claims for prisoners on Death Row in San Quentin State Prison.
+Will is fervently opposed to the death penalty.
+In the summer of 2012, he spent four months working at the California Appellate Project in San Francisco where he drafted habeas corpus claims for prisoners on Death Row in San Quentin State Prison.